wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 > "Do you wonder why there are no women on the management team at a company who's product is for
 > women?"

 Wait, what?
 Did he really just ask that question?
-Before I could even get a word out about how it wasn't the first thing on my mind he kept talking.
+I started to share it wasn't the first thing on my mind but he started back up and just kept talking.
 I had no time to react or chime in because he just kept going.
 He was almost shouting out me for the next 5-10 minutes as he rambled on and on stating that women were incapable and defending this ridiculous position.

 > "Women are incapable of making the tough decisions necessary to run a profitable company on low
 > margins." - Shit for Brains CEO of a Women's Product Retailer

 You should know this about me.
 I don't do well around _alpha males_.
 I personally think saying you are this type of person is an inexcusable justification for being an asshole.
 I don't have time